ArtemKarDev/Kaggle/readme.md

-workы on data from kaggle
+works on data from kaggle